 4 Ways to Safely Increase Your Running Mileage

-Designate one day per week for long runs, and increase that distance by no more than 1-2 miles per week.
+Increase long run distance by no more than 1-2 miles per week.

 I always hated the “10%” rule.
 While I am definitely a numbers person, the last thing I want to do when I’m eager to head out for a run is calculate percentages.
-Adding up mileage and finding 10% to add on to my planned mileage is just too much calculation to handle when all I want to do is run.
+Adding up mileage and finding 10% to add on to a long run distance is just too much calculation when all I want to do is run.
 I find that thinking in miles, rather than percentage, is much easier to calculate.

 Incorporate “cut back” recovery weeks.

 Incorporating recovery weeks every 4-5 weeks in a training plan is a great strategy to avoid both mental and physical burnout.
 When training for a long distance race, schedule in recovery weeks, during which your long run distance is less than 50% what it usually is.

 Keep your midweek running distance consistent during these recovery weeks, but plan a significantly shorter long run.